1960 Copa Libertadores

 The 1960 Copa de Campeones de América was the first season of the Copa CONMEBOL Libertadores, CONMEBOL's premier club tournament.
-Seven association's clubs entered the first competition, with three not sending a representative.
+Seven associations' clubs entered the first competition, with three not sending a representative.
 The first match of the tournament was played between Uruguayan side Peñarol and Bolivian side Jorge Wilstermann on April 19 in Montevideo, Uruguay.

-During that game, Ausberto García of Jorge Wilstermann became the first player to move the ball in the tournament setting the motions for what is to become one of the most prestigious competitions in the world.
+During that game, Ausberto García of Jorge Wilstermann became the first player to move the ball in the tournament setting the motions for what was to become one of the most prestigious competitions in the world.
 Carlos Borges of Peñarol scored the first goal of the tournament, with teammate and legendary figure Alberto Spencer scoring the first hat-trick.

-Peñarol would go to become the first South American club champion after defeating the Olimpia in the finals.
-With the subsequent results on later editions, Peñarol became the most successful club in the competition until 1973.
+Peñarol would go on to become the first South American club champion after defeating the Olimpia in the finals.
+With the subsequent results in later editions, Peñarol became the most successful club in the competition until 1973.